carbon-language/carbon-lang/llvm/docs/tutorial/OCamlLangImpl5.rst

           let phi = build_phi incoming "iftmp" builder in

 The first two lines here are now familiar: the first adds the "merge" block to the Function object.
-The second block changes the insertion point so that newly created code will go into the "merge" block.
+The second changes the insertion point so that newly created code will go into the "merge" block.
 Once that is done, we need to create the PHI node and set up the block/value pairs for the PHI.